tundish/turberfield-dialogue/turberfield/dialogue/doc/syntax.rst

     This directive takes no other options.

     The condition directive specifies that a comparison be evaluated.
+    If VALUE is supplied in parentheses, it is used as a Regular Expression.
+    Otherwise, it is treated as a plain string, though it may contain substitution references.

     The intended purpose of this directive is to mask off sections of dialogue which do not satisfy certain criteria.